slatedocs/slate/source/includes/_feature-deriving.md

 }
 ```

-Results in a private categorical variable containing sentiment classification counts
+Will result in a new categorical variable, where for each row the text variable is classified as “Negative”, “Neutral”, or “Positive” using the [VADER](https://github.com/cjhutto/vaderSentiment) English social-media-tuned lexicon.

 ### Other transformations